thierrydumas/autoencoder_based_image_compression/README.md

 ```

 ## Quick start: training an autoencoder
 0. First of all, ImageNet images must be downloaded.
 In our case, it is sufficient to download the ILSVRC2012 validation images, "ILSVRC2012_img_val.tar" (6.3 GB), see [ImageNetDownloadWebPage]().
 Let's say that, in your computer, the path to "ILSVRC2012_img_val.tar" is "path/to/folder_0/ILSVRC2012_img_val.tar" and you want the unpacked images to be put into the folder "path/to/folder_1/" before the script "creating_imagenet.py" preprocesses them.
-In this case, the creation of the ImageNet training and validaton sets is done via:
+The creation of the ImageNet training and validaton sets of luminance images is then done via
 ```sh
 python creating_imagenet.py path/to/folder_1/ --path_to_tar=path/to/folder_0/ILSVRC2012_img_val.tar
 ```
-1. Training of an autoencoder on the ImageNet training set.
+1. The training of an autoencoder on the ImageNet training set is done via the command below.
-```sh
-python training_eae_imagenet.py 1.0 14000.0 0
-```
 1.0 is the value of the quantization bin widths at the beginning of the training.
 14000.0 is the value of the coefficient weighting the distortion term and the rate term in the objective function to be minimized over the parameters of the autoencoder.
 The script "training_eae_imagenet.py" enables to split the entire autoencoder training into several successive parts.
-The last argument 0 means that "training_eae_imagenet.py" runs the 1st part of the entire training.
+The last argument 0 means that "training_eae_imagenet.py" runs the first part of the entire training.
 For each successive part, the last argument is incremented by 1.
+```sh
+python training_eae_imagenet.py 1.0 14000.0 0
+```